Go Ad-Free

 • Mental impairment.
 Patients complained of memory loss, memory impairment, confusion, dizziness, and falls.”

 We suspect that many health professionals are unaware of concerns about gabapentin and pregabalin dependence.
-They assume that such drugs can be discontinued at any time without problems.
+In many cases, they assume that patients could discontinue such drugs at any time without problems.
 That is not what we are hearing from visitors to this website.

 Ivy was not told she would need to wean herself off gabapentin slowly: